White Chocolate Cherry Cookies

 This recipe makes approx 3 dozen cookies.

-Store them in an airtight container for up to a week.
+Store them in an airtight container like this for up to a week.

 You can freeze them for up to 3 months.